Master of Science in Geospatial Analysis Course Offerings

 580 – Geospatial Data and Services on the Web (4)

 Laboratory.
 In this course, students will acquire the knowledge needed to share GIS content on the Web or across the enterprise using relevant programming techniques.
-The course will focus on workflows to publish maps, imagery, geoprocessing models, and feature templates for using Web application that support visualization, analysis, and editing of GIS resources.
+The course will focus on workflows to publish maps, imagery, geoprocessing models, and feature templates for using Web applications that support visualization, analysis, and editing of GIS resources.
 Laboratory will meet weekly; assignments will be weekly or bi-weekly.

 591 – Independent Study (4)